 Our results show that mitigating bias in LLM-driven robots is going to be an extremely complex task.
-In the direct discrimination task, mitigating bias does \textit{not} involve forcing LLMs to always return the same decisions to all demographics whatever the task.
-This is because personal characteristics \textit{are} relevant for many HRI tasks, they are just relevant in different ways depending on context. \citet{broussard2024more} demonstrates how just because the amount of a given metric being measured across populations is equal does not imply it is fair for the populations, or individuals, at hand---and the same applies in LLM-driven HRI.
-A general example for this is ensuring a robot provides a toddler and a fully grown adult an equal amount of food would be unfair considering adults typically need more food to survive than a small child could eat.
+In the direct discrimination task, mitigating bias does \textit{not} involve forcing LLMs to always return the same decisions to all demographics regardless of the task.
+This is because personal characteristics \textit{are} relevant for many HRI tasks, they are just relevant in different ways depending on context. \citet{broussard2024more} demonstrates how a given metric measured across populations being equal does not imply it is fair for the populations or individuals at hand, and the same applies in LLM-driven HRI.
+A general example for this is ensuring a robot provides a toddler and a fully grown adult with an equal amount of food would be unfair considering adults typically need more food to survive than a small child could eat.
 Similarly, some disabled people may sometimes need more time and support from a robot and in other cases need less than other people who are nondisabled.
-Using our paper's ``rescue'' task example, it is known that certain demographics are at higher risk in disasters~\cite{rodriguez2007handbook} and should therefore be prioritized.
+Using our paper's `rescue' task example, it is known that certain demographics are at higher risk in disasters~\cite{rodriguez2007handbook} and should therefore be prioritized.
 Similarly, it will make sense to avoid assigning certain tasks to disabled individuals in specific contexts where it is inappropriate to do so.